Scarborough and Whitby Railway: Construction and acquisition, 1872–1898

 The engineer, Mr. Birch, proposed a line starting at Larpool Hall near Whitby, with a 1 in 40 gradient to a station at Hawsker, then stations at Bay Town (Robin Hood's Bay), near Fyling Hall, at Hayburn Wyke, then a station serving Cloughton and Burniston, then Scalby, before terminating near West Parade in Scarborough.
 A branch line was proposed, from the start at Crowdy Hill in Whitby connecting to the River Esk, where a wharf would be built.

-An act allowing construction of the new line was passed on 29 June 1871.
+The Scarborough and Whitby Railway Act 1871 (34 & 35 Vict. c. lxxxv), allowing construction of the new line was passed on 29 June 1871.